guillaumebriday/rails-hotwire-dashboard/README.md

 - Insane performance
 - Really simple code to maintain
 - Reactive dashboards and filters
-- Background exports with real time updates in UI
+- Background exports with real time updates in UI with WebSockets

 ## Resources